apmcgh/AiCore-DevOpsProject-WebApp/docs/APMC-Project-Log.md

 - Re-deployed the webapp (using the pipeline)

 Now I can see events in the KubeEvents table, but I still cannot see my pipeline deployment/rollout events!!!

+- I destroyed my cluster
+- Added a Monitoring Metrics Publisher role to my SP
+- Re-created the cluster
+- Merged credentials on my dev host
+- Re-enabled insights & diagnostics
+- Re-established the DevOps pipeline service connection to the cluster
+- Re-deployed the webapp (using the pipeline)

+I still cannot see my pipeline deployment/rollout events!!!

+The Monitoring Metrics Publisher role does not seem to have had any impact.

+In fact, maybe the rollout events belong to a different table?